IurretaLHII-proj/opendrbfm/README.md

 - Angular

 This installation procedure is verified by Ubuntu 16.04 Xenial Linux system.
-1- Create a new site on an intranet or Internet DNS domain server.
+##Create a new site on an intranet or Internet DNS domain server.
 And aim this server registers at our opendrbfm server IP address.
 For example our domain is EXAMPLE.COM, our server name is drbserver.EXAMPLE.COM, and site is machining.drbfm.EXAMPLE.COM:

 drbserver          IN A 192.168.3.218 machining.drbfm    IN CNAME drbserver